Catalog Quick Links

 COSD 618 Communication in Autism Spectrum and Related Disorders

-and treatment of children on the autism spectrum and selective mutism are discussed and applied to evaluation protocols, behavioral strategies, and treatment methodologies.
-This course also addresses controversial topics within the field, engaging students in debated issues.
+This course provides an overview of autism spectrum disorders (ASD) and the principles for speech-language pathologists in the diagnosis, assessment, and treatment of ASD and selective mutism (SM).
+Professional issues relating to assessment and treatment of children on the autism spectrum and selective mutism are discussed and applied to evaluation protocols, behavioral strategies, and treatment methodologies.
+This course also addresses current topics within the field, engaging students in debated issues.
 Augmentative-alternative communication (AAC) for children in need of non-vocal communication is addressed.

 Number of Credits: 3